Validating and deciding on applications

 When will I have a decision/how long does it take?

 After the application becomes valid we aim to issue a decision for householder, advert, tree preservation order (TPO), change of use and other small scale applications within 8 weeks, and 13 weeks in the case of a major application.
-But this can sometimes be affected by available resources and number of applications received as well as whether the application has to be decided at a Planning Committee.

 How we inform you of the decision and appeals